redis-developer/redis-polygon-search-trains-demo/README.md

 Once the index is created, Redis Stack automatically indexes the existing documents and tracks changes to them for us.
 Therefore we don't need to write code to maintain the index.

+Note that we're using the generic `sendCommand` function here as node-redis doesn't yet support the `GEOSHAPE` syntax in its more idiomatic `ft.create` implementation.
+I'll revisit this code when this changes.

 ### Serving a Map and Defining the Polygon

 TODO